FeatureKit/FeatureKit/README.md

 Installation
 ============
-At the moment, the .podspec for DNTFeatures is not public, so for now, the easiest way to use this in your application is to drag drag the project file into your project.
+At the moment, the .podspec for DNTFeatures is not public, so for now, the easiest way to use this in your application is to drag the project file into your project.
 Or if using CocoaPods

     pod 'DNTFeatures', :path => 'where/you/downloaded/it/then/moved/'